 Anhalt Dance Hall

-The tiny community of Anhalt, Texas — 28 miles west of New Braunfels — is home to one of the oldest dance halls in the region.
-Built in 1879 by German settlers, the Anhalt Dance Hall was first used as a meeting spot for the Germania Farmer Verein (German Farmer’s Club).
-They still meet there, and on the third Sunday of May and October, they throw an Oktoberfest.
-Bands don’t play at the hall all that often, but when they do, it’s an experience like the scene in the video above.
+The tiny community of Anhalt, Texas -- 28 miles west of New Braunfels -- is home to one of the oldest dance halls in the region.
+Built in 1879 by German settlers, the Anhalt Dance Hall was first used as a meeting spot for the Germania Farmer Verein (German Farmer's Club).
+They still meet there, and on the third Sunday of May, and in October, they throw an Oktoberfest.
+Bands don't play at the hall all that often, but when they do, it's an experience like the scene in the video above.

 2390 Anhalt Rd, Spring Branch